grafana/grafana-operator/docs/docs/installation/ops-and-monitoring.md

     revision: 2
 ```

+Note that using the above mentioned grafana.com reference you are using a community maintained version of the Dashboard.
+Revisions might change, and different changes might exist between the JSON definition provided locally in the Grafana-Operator Repository.

 #### Option 2: Use the JSON Definition

 Alternatively, you can use the JSON definition of the dashboard.
 The `files/dashboard.json` file contains the complete dashboard definition.